-Class F Units are available to investors who participate in fee-based programs through authorized third-party Dealers or brokers who have signed an agreement with the Manager.
-Instead of paying per-transaction sales charges, or through embedded fees, investors who purchase Class F Units pay ongoing fees directly to their dealer or broker for investment advice and other services.
+Class F Units are available to investors who participate in fee-based programs through authorized third-party Dealers who have signed an agreement with the Manager.
+Instead of paying per-transaction sales charges, or through embedded fees, investors who purchase Class F Units pay ongoing fees directly to their Dealer for investment advice and other services.
 The Trust pays a reduced Management Fee to the Manager in respect of the Class F Units.